jvanstraten/gated-clock/subcircuits/div3_end/README.md

 This circuit performs a frequency division by 3.
 Specifically, it is used for the most significant digit of the hours, so there is no further divider that this circuit must generate a clock for.
 Therefore, the clock output is omitted entirely.
-Furthermore, the layout is 0.75mm wider, to make everything line up at the top of the clock.
+Furthermore, the layout is 0.75mm wider to make everything line up at the top of the clock, and d3ap is omitted because it is never used.

 Order: